Vitamin D Level Reference Tool

 What is 25-OH vitamin D and why is it measured?

-25-hydroxyvitamin D (25-OH-D, also called calcidiol) is the main circulating form of vitamin D and the standard marker used to assess vitamin D status.
+25-hydroxyvitamin D (25-OH-D, also called calcidiol) is the main circulating form of vitamin D and the standard marker commonly used to describe vitamin D status.
 It reflects both dietary intake and sun-induced skin synthesis.
-With a half-life of approximately two to three weeks, it gives a reliable window into your longer-term vitamin D stores, making it the appropriate test for routine assessment rather than the active hormone form (1,25-dihydroxyvitamin D).
+With a half-life of approximately two to three weeks, research suggests it provides a reasonable window into longer-term vitamin D stores, which is why it is more commonly used than the active hormone form (1,25-dihydroxyvitamin D) for general assessment.

 Why do guidelines disagree on the optimal vitamin D range?

-The IOM 2010 report set sufficiency at ≥20 ng/mL (50 nmol/L) for the general population based on bone health evidence.
-The Endocrine Society 2011 guideline set a higher clinical threshold of ≥30 ng/mL (75 nmol/L) for individuals at risk.
+The IOM 2010 report set sufficiency at ≥20 ng/mL (50 nmol/L) for the general population based on bone-related evidence.
+Consensus thresholds from the Endocrine Society 2011 guideline typically suggested a higher target of ≥30 ng/mL (75 nmol/L) for individuals at risk.
 In 2024, the Endocrine Society updated its stance (Demay MB et al., JCEM 2024), acknowledging that evidence for a single universal optimal target is insufficient and recommending against routine testing in healthy adults.
 Both historical positions had valid reasoning for their intended populations.

 What is the difference between ng/mL and nmol/L?